awslabs/voice-powered-analytics/README-QuickSight.md

 1. Launch the [QuickSight portal](https://eu-west-1.quicksight.aws.amazon.com/).
 This may ask you to register your email address for Quicksight access.
 1. If haven't already configured, Quicksight may need special permissions to access Athena:
 a.
-(These settings can only be changed in the N.Virginia region) In the upper right corner, ensure US East N. Virginia is selected, then to the right of the *region* in the upper right corner, choose your profile name, and from the dropdown menu, choose *Manage Quicksight*.
+(These settings can only be changed in the **N.Virginia region**) In the upper right corner, ensure **US East N. Virginia** is selected, then to the right of the *region* in the upper right corner, choose your profile name, and from the dropdown menu, choose *Manage Quicksight*.
 b.
 On the left menu, click *Account Settings*<
 c.
 Click the *Edit AWS permissions* button
 d.
 Ensure the box *Amazon Athena* is checked, then click *Apply*
-1. In the main Quicksight portal page (ensure you're in the EU Ireland Region)
+1. In the main Quicksight portal page, switch back to the **EU Ireland Region**)
 1. In the upper right choose your  **Manage data**
 1. Now in the upper left choose **New data set**
 1. You will see tiles for each of the QuickSight supported data sources.
 From this page select the **Athena** tile.